 - Comprehensive exam (0 hours)

 All students will complete a total of 30 credit hours for the M.A. degree.
-If a student selects a capstone option involving less than 6 credit hours, he or she will take additional courses to bring the total to 30 hours.
+Students who select a capstone option involving less than 6 credit hours will take additional courses to bring the total to 30 hours.

 No more than 12 hours of the M.A. may be taken outside the Political Science department; no more than 6 hours may be taken at the 400-level; and no more than 6 hours may be independent study classes or internships.